I am an independent public historian who writes and lectures about American women, local history and the history of organizations.

 I have also published numerous articles and spoken on three continents to groups as diverse as college classes, senior citizens and second graders.I lecture frequently through the Rhode Island Council for the Humanities speakers program.

 I was born in England, and moved to the United States with my family in 1987.
-I spend my summers in Beverley, East Yorkshire, and my falls, winters and springs in Providence, Rhode Island.
+I live in Providence, Rhode Island.

 I have lived in Australia and Thailand, and still travel extensively.
 In the last few years I have visited Vietnam, South Africa, Taiwan, Costa Rica, Cuba and Ireland, and traveled by train across Canada.
 In that same period I published three books, worked as an archives consultant to the Pembroke Center at Brown University and taught history at Brown and the Rhode Island School of Design.

-My husband is a retired economics professor, and our two sons are involved in mysterious high-tech pursuits.
+My husband was an economics professor, and my two sons are involved in mysterious high-tech pursuits.
 I earned a bachelor’s degree in economics, politics and sociology from the University of Birmingham in England, and much later, a master’s and doctorate in history from Brown University.